 To be honest, most areas that you will base yourself in while you teach English in Cambodia will feel as safe as your home country.
 Just read up on more thorough safety tips and listen to the recommendations of people around you.

-This monthly budget assumes the lowest salary of $700 per month and will see you break even, with a little leftover.
-If you can find a job that pays $1,000+, you can choose to put some money aside or travel more.
+This monthly budget assumes the lowest average salary of $700 per month and will see you break even, with a little leftover.
+If you can find a teaching job that pays $1,000+, you can choose to put some money aside or travel more.

 |Flying to Cambodia from the US||$550|